Introduction

 SSL included

 Your custom domain is served over HTTPS.
-We handle the certificate so your page is secure by default.
+We handle the certificate automatically so your page is secure by default.

 Root domains and subdomains